 According to the Benicia Herald online "Bidou and his partner had served a warrant on a Lake Herman Road cabin Dec 20th 1968 and were on their way to deposit some marijuana in the police department's evidence locker when they were dispatched back to Lake Herman Road." http://beniciaheraldonline.com/citizens-police-academy-signs-of-the-zodiac/

-This however, may not have been the Rambler, and she may have replaced the vehicle she observed with the Rambler after subsequently reading newspaper reports of the double murder at the Lake Herman Road turnout, effectively jigsawing the two together.
+However, this may not have been the Rambler in the turnout, with Helen Axe possibly having inadvertently replaced the vehicle she observed with the Rambler, after subsequently reading newspaper reports of the double murder at the Lake Herman Road turnout, effectively jigsawing the two together in her mind.
 This was ably pointed out by Ray Grant in Zodiac Killer Solved.
-What she likely saw, was the white Chevrolet Impala described by Robert Connelly, Frank Gasser and Bingo Wesner, who all saw an empty 'white 4-door hardtop, 1959 or 1960 Impala' parked in the turnout at about 10.00 pm.
-This vehicle could have driven away shortly after 10.00 pm and been replaced by the arrival of David Faraday and Betty Lou Jensen in the Rambler at around 10.15 pm.
-But the vehicle shifting in position is interesting, coupled with an approximate 10.30 pm sighting of a blue 1963 Chevrolet Impala, with two occupants, at the crossroads of Lake Herman Road and Columbus Parkway by Stan, a 14 year old boy.
+What she likely saw, was the white Chevrolet Impala described by Robert Connelly, Frank Gasser and Bingo Wesner, who all saw an empty 'white 4-door hardtop, 1959 or 1960 Impala' parked in the turnout at about 10:00 pm.
+This vehicle could have driven away shortly after 10.00 pm and been replaced by the arrival of David Faraday and Betty Lou Jensen in the Rambler at around 10:15 pm.
+But the vehicle shifting in position is interesting, coupled with an approximate 10:30 pm sighting of a blue 1963 Chevrolet Impala, with two occupants, at the crossroads of Lake Herman Road and Columbus Parkway by Stan, a 14 year old boy.
 The Helen Axe sighting and Stan's are only approximations of time, so with the journey from the turnout to Columbus Parkway taking about five minutes, this could be the same vehicle.
 The white Chevrolet under street lighting may have skewed the color.
 This again, an insightful observation by Ray Grant.

-The empty white Chevrolet Impala was spotted by Robert Connelly, Frank Gasser and Bingo Wesner at 10.00 pm.
-The two occupants returned at approximately 10.30 pm and started to turn the vehicle to exit the turnout.
-At this precise moment Helen Axe passed the turnout heading in the direction of Vallejo, and noticed the vehicle had shifted its position.
+The empty white Chevrolet Impala was spotted by Robert Connelly, Frank Gasser and Bingo Wesner at 10:00 pm.
+The two occupants may have returned from their travels at approximately 10:30 pm and started to turn the vehicle to exit the turnout.
+At this precise moment, Helen Axe passed the turnout heading in the direction of Vallejo and noticed the vehicle had shifted its position.
 Once Helen Axe had passed the turnout, the white Chevrolet Impala followed behind.

 William Crow would later claim he never said "blue valiant."
 In a revised offering he said "I could not see the passenger seat, but the driver was a man with short hair and glasses.
 I did not see his specific facial features.
 I never told the sheriff who interviewed me that the car I encountered was a Valiant.
 As I recall, as I was attempting to describe the car, the sheriff came up with a “Valiant”.
 In the years that have passed, when I have shared the events of that night, I have described the car as a four-door light-colored Chevy."
 He couldn't see the passenger seat, so it could have been another man, a woman, or a single occupant.

 But where would the two occupants have gone for 30-35 minutes on an extremely cold 22 degrees Fahrenheit night?
-You would think that the occupants were determined in their goal, or desperate.
+You would think under these circumstances that the occupants were certainly determined in their goal and had parked in the turnout for something nearby.
 We are therefore looking for an approximate 10-12 minute journey either way, that necessitated them leaving their vehicle in the turnout.
 The Marshall Ranch was just up the road, but one would assume the occupants of the ranch would have been questioned, not withstanding the fact, that if the occupants of the Chevrolet were visiting the Marshall Ranch at 10.00 pm at night, they would likely have arranged in advance for their ease of entrance to be accommodated.
 The Cottage, however, is exactly 10 minutes walking distance from the turnout, and the turnout is the nearest accessible parking area to The Cottage.
-'The Cottage at Lake Herman which was owned by the city of Benicia,' so it may have been gated or secured that night by either the city, or the occupants of The Cottage, requiring the search warrant for entry by Officers Bidou and Armenta.
-Which may have been why the occupants of the Chevrolet had to park their vehicle at the closest point.
+'The Cottage at Lake Herman was owned by the city of Benicia,' so it may have been gated or secured that night by either the city, or the occupants of The Cottage, requiring the search warrant for entry by Officers Bidou and Armenta.
+This may have been why the occupants of the Chevrolet had to park their vehicle at the closest point.
 Either that, or they didn't want their vehicle being seen by The Cottage when buying their drugs.
-After all, police 'confiscated about a pound and a half of marijuana, which in the 1960's was a big drugs bust.'
+After all, police 'confiscated about a pound and a half of marijuana, which in the 1960s was a big drugs bust.'

 The crime was eventually attributed to a 'crazed maniac' serial killer, who belatedly owned up to the double murder nearly seven months later.
 The person may have been 'crazed' that night, but was it because they had been party to a 'big drugs bust', and were looking for revenge.
 They recalled the two occupants heading back to the turnout just minutes before the police arrived.
 Did they eventually head to the pitch-black turnout, seeing two occupants parked up, before committing the brutal double murder of David Faraday and Betty Lou Jensen in error, that ultimately initiated the birth, of who we now know as the Zodiac Killer.